MagnusBoxMike/Syncro-Rmm/README.md

 4. Inpute a secure username and password in the "Magnus Box Password" & "Magnus Box Username" fields
 5. Repeat this process for every customer that you would like to add to Magnus Box.

+You will also need a dedicated Magnus Box API account setup for Syncro.
+We will use this to run the scripts properly.
+To have a dedicated API account setup, please email support@magnusbox.com and request a Syncro API user account.

 # Scripts

 Script Name - Create User